fastlane/docs/docs/generated/actions/upload_symbols_to_crashlytics.md

 > This action allows you to upload symbolication files to Crashlytics.
 It's extra useful if you use it to download the latest dSYM files from Apple when you use Bitcode.
-This action will not fail the build if one of the uploads failed.
-The reason for that is that sometimes some of dSYM files are invalid, and we don't want them to fail the complete build.
+This action will not fail the build if one of the uploads failed by default.<br>The reason for that is that sometimes some of dSYM files are invalid, and we don't want them to fail the complete build.
+However, fail_on_build parameter can be used to prevent this behavior.

 upload_symbols_to_crashlytics ||